reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

 - TMM is a between-sample normalization method in contrast to within-sample normalization methods (RPM, RPKM/FPKM, or TPM)
 - TMM normalization method assumes that most of the genes are not differentially expressed
 - TMM normalize the total RNA output among the samples and does not consider gene length or library size for normalization
+- TMM considers sample RNA population and effective in normalization of samples with diverse RNA repertoires (e.g. samples from different tissues).
+TMM will be good choice to remove the batch effects while comparing the samples from different tissues or genotypes or in cases where RNA population would be significantly different among the samples.
 - To calculate TMM,
     - get the library size normalized read count for each gene in each sample
     - calculate the log2 fold change between the two samples (M value)